-The first and last nights of the trip are spent at hotel/lodge/resort, comfortable and environmentally friendly set in the foothills of the Atlas mountains (or similar).
-There's a swimming pool too.
-During the 4 nights you will stay in simple two-person dome tents with 2 porches for bags, and at 'inns', houses owned by local Berber families.
-Foam mattresses are supplied, you need to bring sleeping bags.
-You are asked to give some help with the setting up of your tents.
-There is a shower tent with a large bucket of hot water for washing every day.
-There is one shower tent and one toilet (chemical).
+The first and last nights of the trip are spent at hotel/lodge/resort that comfortable and environmentally friendly, set in the foothills of the Atlas mountains (or similar).
+Riders stay 4-nights in simple two-person dome tents with 2 porches for bags, and at 'Inns' (houses owned by local Berber families).
+Foam mattresses are supplied but riders will need to bring sleeping bags.
+YRiders are expected to assist with the setting up of the tents.
+There is a shower tent with a large bucket of hot water for washing every day, and a chemical toilet.
 Private rooms and tents are available for an extra fee.

-The food on the ride is thoughtfully prepared to give you a taste of Morocco and include European diet.
-Remember the language here is French and the French love their food so it will be good!
+The food on the ride is thoughtfully prepared to give a taste of Morocco and include European tastes.
+Remember, the language here is French, and the French love their food so it will be good!
 Breakfast is simple continental style, lunches are picnic with beautifully prepared salads.
 Dinner will include balanced, slightly spicy, local food such as cous-cous and rice dishes served in a traditional Tagine.
 Traditional Berber mint tea is a really refreshing and welcome treat.
 Most special diets can be catered for - please enquire.

-Alcohol is not included on the trail but you are welcome to buy your own before the trail starts to take along with you.
-The back up includes a truck carrying the luggage and tent which will meet you most lunchtimes, there is a cook, driver, a horse guide who cares for the horses and an English speaking guide.
+Alcohol is not included on the trail but guests are welcome bring their own.
+The back-up includes a truck carrying the luggage and tents, and will meet up with the group for most lunchtimes.
+There is a cook, driver, a horse guide who cares for the horses, and an English speaking guide.